Micron Area Plan Concept

 3. This area is listed as an Environmentally Sensitive Area, and for good reason.
 Each winter a herd of migrating elk visit the region you plan to develop.
 If you develop this entire area, you are destroying their habitat.
 How do you plan to protect the wildlife and unique ecosystem?
 Currently, your "open space plans" are limited to along Timpangous Highway, which we all know is not proper or beneficial open space for people and animals alike.
 I read previous questions that addressed this same topic, and basically your comment says "it's actually open space and not the same thing as an ESA."
 This is a technicality!
 The citizens are concerned for the wildlife and want to protect it!
 How are you going to do this?

-Lynne Oldham asked almost 3 years ago
+Lynne Oldham asked over 3 years ago

 We should clarify this is the City's website and the City is answering these questions.
 The applicant is able to read these but not respond.